ameen-a/tomoro-ai/README.md

 # Tomoro: ConvFinQA Evaluation

  A tool for evaluating LLMs on the `ConvFinQA` dataset - a conversational financial QA benchmark.

+ **The report component of this project is available [here](https://ameenahmed.notion.site/Tomoro-Report-Ameen-Ahmed-1bfc1ac745a480d99df2df5b1b148686).**

  ## Setup
 ### Prerequisites